 - Settings – Shows the various setup screens

-The bottom of the screen is for status.
+The bottom of the screen is for status (NOTE: UDP now added)

-This shows the LoRa USB status, LoRa Bluetooth status, Habitat status and GPS status.
+This shows the LoRa USB status, LoRa Bluetooth status, Sondehub/amateur status, HABHUB status, UDP status and GPS status.
 These blocks are colour-coded with black-on-dim-yellow meaning not in use; red text shows error or no data; green shows good recent data.
 The bar also shows current UTC time from the phone’s GPS.
-The circles, where present, show the upload status to Habitat (Green = Good, Red = Failed, Gray = Not in use).
+The circles, where present, show the upload status to HABHUB/Sondehub (Green = Good, Red = Failed, Gray = Not in use).

 The central area is for function-specific screens, and initially just shows a splash screen with app version number.